Bartlesville Radio » News » Capitol Call Powered by Phillips 66

 Tom Davis

-Representatives Judd Strom and Wendi Sterman joined us for Capitol Call Powered by Phillips 66 on Friday.
+Fresh from the Bartlesville Chamber of Commerce Eggs and Issuses event, Senator Julie Daniels, Representatives Judd Strom and Wendi Stearman came by the Bartlesville Radio Studios for Capitol Call Powered by Phillips 66.

-The main topic of conversation was how we as Oklahomans reacted to the ice storm followed by two winter storms.
+Senator Daniels responded to claims recently made on television by Governor Stitt that the state of Oklahoma has a surplus going into the new state budget talks.

-Representative Strom reminded us that Oklahoma Governor Kevin Stitt requested an emergency declaration from the federal government on Wednesday in relation to the bitter cold temperatures and heavy snow that began on February 8th.
-President Joe Biden granted it.
-This declaration covers all 77 Oklahoma counties.
+Daniels said" It turns out we weathered the storm of COVID and the downturn in the energy industry better than we thought --and we only appropriated 78 percent of what we could have done in the last session.
+So, we had some savings from that."
+The Senator added, "We're carrying over $1.136 billion into this year and the estimate of what we could appropriate from revenues now has gone up."

 « Back to News